-- 6.2 This IIA objective does not address greenhouse gas emissions associated with travel.
+6.2 This IIA objective does not address greenhouse gas emissions associated with travel.
 Instead, these are covered under IIA objective 2.
-The potential for new development to promote energy and water efficiency and incorporate infrastructure for renewable and low carbon sources is addressed through IIA objective 1. - 6.3 The policies in the plan are drafted to respond to the locally declared climate emergency and the District's aim of becoming carbon neutral by 2030.
+The potential for new development to promote energy and water efficiency and incorporate infrastructure for renewable and low carbon sources is addressed through IIA objective 1.

+6.3 The policies in the plan are drafted to respond to the locally declared climate emergency and the District's aim of becoming carbon neutral by 2030.
 The spatial strategy for the District (Policy SP2) and particularly the distribution of new homes (Policies H1 and H3) which will account for vast majority of development over the plan period, directs a portion of that development to larger proposed strategic allocations within Winchester Town and the South Hampshire Urban Areas (West of Waterlooville and North Whiteley).
 The scale of growth at these sites may provide increased potential for new low carbon energy infrastructure (such as district heating and combined heat and power (CHP)) to be provided and a high number of homes to be connected.
-The development principles included under Policy SP2 require new developments to address their impact on climate change and renewable energy.
+The development principles included under Policy SP2 require new developments to address the impact of climate change and potential for renewable energy.

-6.4 The draft Local Plan includes a number of policies (most notably Policies CN1 to CN7) that directly seek to address climate change in the District.
+6.4 The Local Plan includes a number of policies (most notably Policies CN1 to CN8) that directly seek to address climate change in the District.
 Policy CN1 requires that developments should demonstrate that lower carbon solutions have been considered to reduce and minimisation energy consumption.
 The approach to energy minimisation at new developments is included under Policy CN2, which sets out the energy hierarchy with a 'fabric first approach' to minimise energy demand to be given priority.
 Energy efficiency standards are included under Policy CN3, with residential developments required to be demonstrably net-zero carbon in their operation.
 Water efficiency standards are also included in the plan for new developments, under Policy CN4.
 To support a transition to lower carbon growth, it will be important for supporting low carbon infrastructure to be delivered as well as development to allow for energy storage and smaller scale generation.
-The draft Local Plan supports this type of development under Policies CN5, CN6 and CN7 which is likely to help a move away from dependency upon energy from fossil fuels.
+The Local Plan supports this type of development under Policies CN5, CN6 and CN7 which is likely to help a move away from dependency upon energy from fossil fuels.
 The policy also includes design related policies which will help move towards a carbon neutral District.
-Policy D1 requires development to demonstrate that measures which minimise carbon emissions, utilise passive solar gain and promote the inclusion of renewable energy and reduce impact on climate change form an integral part of the design solution.
-The plan also includes policy to directly address the issue of overheating at developments.
+The Council's approach to addressing embodied carbon at new development's is set out through Policy CN8.
+Policy D1 requires development to demonstrate that measures which minimise carbon emissions, utilise passive solar gain and overheating and promote the inclusion of renewable energy and reduce impact on climate change form an integral part of the design solution.
 This will be of importance in terms of both climate change adaptation and mitigation as more extreme weather is experienced increasingly frequently.
-Policy D9 sets out to minimise the potential demands of buildings in terms of heating and cooling, with design solutions and building orientation to be prioritised over mechanical installations to address this issue.